dsc-courses/dsc10-2025-sp/syllabus.md

 ## 💬 Communication

-This quarter, we’ll be using [Ed](https://edstem.org/us/courses/70673/discussion/) as our course message board.
+This quarter, we’ll be using [Campuswire](https://campuswire.com/p/GAF8EAD2C) (join code: 7390) as our course message board.

-If you have a question about anything to do with the course — if you’re stuck on a problem, want clarification on the logistics, or just have a general question about data science — you can make a post on Ed.
+If you have a question about anything to do with the course — if you’re stuck on a problem, want clarification on the logistics, or just have a general question about data science — you can make a post on Campuswire.
 If your post includes any part of your solution to a problem (e.g. code), please make your post private; otherwise, please make your post public so that other students can benefit from the interaction.
 You can also post anonymously if you prefer.
-Course staff will regularly check Ed and try to answer any questions that you have.
+Course staff will regularly check Campuswire and try to answer any questions that you have.
 You’re also encouraged to answer a question asked by another student if you feel that you know the answer – this is a great way to strengthen your understanding of the material.

 {: .note }
-Please use Ed **instead of email**, as this helps us keep all course-related communication in one place.
-In particular, don't send course staff questions about course content over email/social media – Ed is the place for that.
+Please use Campuswire **instead of email**, as this helps us keep all course-related communication in one place.
+In particular, don't send course staff questions about course content over email/social media – Campuswire is the place for that.

 ---